Practice overview

 Civil fraud and asset recovery

-Bobby is also very experienced in obtaining – or opposing – interim remedies in support of fraud claims, including freezing and proprietary injunctions, and Norwich Pharmacal orders.
+Bobby is also very experienced in obtaining – or opposing – interim remedies in support of fraud claims, including freezing and proprietary injunctions.
+He is also experienced in committal applications.

 Recent cases include:

-• Acting successfully as lead counsel for the Defendant, against a silk, in the trial of a commercial claim worth $18.5m, involving allegations of dishonesty.
-All of the factual witnesses cross-examined by Bobby were held by the Judge to have been dishonest and the claim was dismissed (late 2023).
+• Acting successfully as lead counsel for the Defendant (against a KC) in the trial of a commercial claim worth $18.5m, involving allegations of All of the factual witnesses cross-examined by Bobby were held by the Judge to have been dishonest and the claim was dismissed (late 2023).

-• Acting, led by a senior silk and leading two juniors, in a Commercial Court fraud claim alleged to relate to the collapse of the Steinhoff Group in South Africa, said to be the largest fraud in South Africa’s history (settled in June 2024, shortly before a 6-week trial).
+• Acting, with a silk and leading two juniors, in a Commercial Court fraud claim alleged to relate to the collapse of the Steinhoff Group in South Africa, said to be the largest fraud in South Africa’s history (settled in June 2024, shortly before a 6-week trial).
 Bobby appeared unled (and as lead counsel, leading a junior) on numerous applications including Steenbok Newco 10 Sarl v Formal Holdings Ltd [2023] Costs L.R.
-1377
+1377.

-• Acting (led by a senior silk and leading a junior) in ABFA v Petraco [2024] EWHC 147 (Comm), a 3 week Commercial Court trial relating to bad faith.
+• Acting in ABFA v Petraco [2024] EWHC 147 (Comm), a 3 week Commercial Court trial relating to bad faith.
 Bobby undertook substantial cross-examination, including of one of the major witnesses (who was held to have given dishonest evidence).

-• Acting for the Respondents in a $120m LCIA arbitration concerning an alleged fraud relating to an investment in a medical technology company (ongoing).
+• Acting for the Respondents in a $120m LCIA arbitration concerning an alleged fraud relating to an investment in a medical technology company.

-• Acting (in the ADGM) in a dispute worth $350m concerning the enforceability of a guarantee, in the context of the high-profile NMC fraud (shortly before trial in 2023).
+• Acting (in the ADGM) in a dispute worth $350m concerning the enforceability of a guarantee, in the context of the high-profile NMC fraud (settled shortly before trial in 2023).

 • Bonafide v Morais: joint venture dispute in the BVI involving serious allegations of dishonesty.
 Worth many hundreds of millions of dollars.
 Settled (in 2022) shortly before a nine-week trial.